 The benefits of a home office

 The internet is now very widely used, and this has made it very convenient for the business to keep in touch and to share different kinds of documents with various clients.
-This means great savings in terms of leased space.
+This means great savings in terms shared internet services.

 You have great savings when you work from home.
 Apart from the lease money, you will not have to commute to work, so you save on gas.
 You will also not have to spend money on food outside the home or having to maintain a wardrobe for everyday work.